Bug report #13703

 It affects 2.8, latest stable (2.12) and master.

-#1 Updated by Alessandro Pasotti almost 5 years ago
+#1 Updated by Alessandro Pasotti over 5 years ago

 The current behavior is documented: